rich-iannone/DiagrammeR/README.md

 mermaid(diagram)
 ```

-This is part of the resulting graphic (it's quite wide so I'm displaying just 8 of the 11 columns):
+This is the resulting graphic:

 <img src="inst/img/mermaid_5.png">